Kaadirm/BKT-Case/README.md

 # Compliance Frameworks UI (Demo)

-Pixel-conscious demo implementing your requirements using Bootstrap 5, SASS, Vanilla JS, and Fetch.
+Pixel-conscious demo implementing your requirements using SASS, Vanilla JS, and Fetch.
 No jQuery, no AJAX.

 ## What you get

 - Left list of frameworks; clicking loads a data table on the right by fetching from the backend service.
 - SimpleTable: small, dependency‑free search/sort/paginate table component.
 - Modal with a 2‑step generic Stepper.
 Step 1 validates before moving to Step 2.
-- SASS for styling; Bootstrap 5 base; responsive layout.
+- SASS for styling; responsive layout.

 ## Run locally